 Respectful Supervisor: Motivating and Retaining Employees explains that the degree to which an employee is motivated depends in large part on how they feel they’re being treated.
 Those who feel disrespected typically become demoralized; they are less productive, less engaged, and more likely to quickly move on to other jobs.
 All of which impact the bottom line.

 This supervisor and management diversity training program tackles these issues and more by revealing some of the best ways supervisors can convey respect: paying attention to employees, engaging them in regular communication, and demonstrating commitment to employee well-being and success.

-Specific learning points of The Respectful Supervisor: Motivating and Retaining Employees include instruction on how to gain from regular one-on-one meetings with employees where supervisors:
+Specific learning points include how to gain more from regular one-on-one meetings:

 Viewers are reminded that when supervisors invest themselves in developing team members, those team members thrive and the whole department performs at a higher level.

 Complete Respectful Workplace, 4 Video Set